Why This Program?

-The curriculum for the Th.M. consists of eight elective courses (800 or 900 level) taken over two semesters.
+The curriculum for the Th.M. consists of eight elective courses taken over two semesters (four must be at 800-900 level).
 During the final semester, students often work directly with a faculty advisor towards completion of a substantial written thesis.

 At least four of the eight courses must be taken in one of the basic theological disciplines and will be designated as the student's major.
 These disciplines are: Biblical Studies, Historical Studies, Theological Studies, and Ministerial Studies.

 The Master of Theology program is normally completed in two semesters.
 Requirements for graduation are:

 - Eight advanced course units

 - An average grade of B or higher